Back to Method blog Back to blog

 How effective are ERP systems?

-ERP systems are effective at reducing operational and administrative costs.
+ERP systems are very effective at reducing operational and administrative costs.
 One study found that ERPs cut down on these costs by 23% and 22% respectively.
 They also increase on-time deliveries by 24%.

 How do you know if an ERP system is right for your business?